Kat2800/KatLogger-Next/README.md

 * Remote-access trojan (RAT)
 * Firewall bypassing for RAT
 * Free broker to use RAT not on same network of the target
+* Wiki to see how to use RAT commands
 * Keylogger
 * Tools for BotNet creation
 * AutoStart at PC boot